Frozen shoulder is a tightening of the shoulder joint. It results in a loss of movement and pain at the shoulder joint.

 - Painful shoulder

 - Much reduced movement of the arm at the shoulder joint, either by yourself or by someone else

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The range of motion in your shoulder will be tested.

 Images may be taken of your shoulder.
 This can be done with:

 Treatment focuses on:

 - Restoring function and range of motion to the shoulder

-- Pain relievers (such as ibuprofen and acetaminophen—to help reduce inflammation and relieve pain
+- Pain relief with nonsteroidal antiinflammatory drugs—To help reduce inflammation and relieve pain.

 Closed manipulation surgery is a forceful movement of the arm at the shoulder joint.
 It is done to loosen the stiffness.
 The surgery is performed under anesthesia.
 The procedure is followed by intensive physical therapy.

 In arthroscopic surgery, a small incision is made in the shoulder.
 Special small instruments are inserted through the incision.
 The tightened tissues are released.
 The shoulder is manipulated.
 Physical therapy must be done after this procedure.